1091-datascience/finalproject-group2/README.md

 * Which method do you use? <br>
 xgboost for binary classification
-* What is a null model for comparison?
+* What is a null model for comparison? predict the probability of all the data as a constant, which equals to the percentage of the positive observations
 * How do your perform evaluation? <br>
 5-fold Cross-validation
 ### results

 * Which metric do you use <br>
-average AUC, Recall, precision and F1 score of testing data in kfold
+average AUC, Recall, Precision and F1 score of testing data in kfold
 * Is your improvement significant?
 * What is the challenge part of your project?